NVIDIA/cutlass/media/docs/code_organization.md

 ```
 tools/
   library/                   # static/dynamic library containing all kernel instantiations of interest
-                             # (with some build-level filter switches to compile specific subsets, perhaps by architecture)
+                             # (with some build-level filter switches to compile specific subsets)

     include/
       cutlass/
         library/             # header files for CUTLASS Deliverables Library (in cutlass::library:: namespace)

           library.h          # defines enums and structs to describe the tiled structure of operator instances
           manifest.h         # collection of all instances

     scripts/                 # scripts to procedurally generate CUTLASS template instances

       gemm_operations.py
       library.py
       generator.py           # entry point of procedural generation scripts - invoked by cmake
       manifest.py

     src/